Blackburn Switch Wrap Review

 Blackburn's Switch Wrap design breaks the mold of traditional multi-tools and more closely mimics what you would find in a workshop setting.
 Rather than a self-contained unit with many functions, the Switch Wrap gives users a socket handle and a set of bits that can be configured as either T or L-handle wrenches.
 This versatility allows you to access hard-to-reach bolts in tight places and provides more leverage than you typically get from a multi-tool.
 When assembled, the wrenches fit well in the palm but are shorter than typical workshop T-handles.
 Despite the length, the Switch Wrap's tools were the most ergonomic in our test.

 In the process of testing, we discovered the small handle flap on the Switch Wrap's chain tool makes it difficult to find leverage with your left hand when punching out a pin.
-This was a common ergonomic issue that we experienced with many multi-tools in our test including the Pedros Rx Micro-20 and the Pro Bike Tool 17 in 1, and it was one of the only things that held the Switch Wrap back from a perfect ergonomics rating.
+This was a common ergonomic issue that we experienced with many multi-tools in our test, and it was one of the only things that held the Switch Wrap back from a perfect ergonomics rating.
 Regardless, the Switch Wrap's ergonomics impressed our users throughout the testing process.
-Only the ToPeak Ratchet Rocket Lite DX topped it in this category.

 Portability